L0xxY-Lotuxx/L0xxY-Lotuxx/README.md

    I want this GitHub to be a place were I publish and share everything about the courses, certifications challenges, CTFs I am working on or already finish.
 If you want to have more informations and tips about or simply want to learn more about my cyber journey, you can go take a look at my Blog.

    Well actually, truth to be said, I haven't created it yet so the link won't work for now.
-But I'm working on it and make it available as quicly as possible.
+But I'm working on it and make it available as quickly as possible.
 I promise you.
  </div>

 <div>